A Bit About Us

 Apart from our love for animals, we want to move back abroad.
 Since we've both just turned 35, we thought this would be the perfect time to start a new chapter in our lives.
 Housesitting is ideal for us because we're both travelers and homebodies by nature, so the idea of going far away and then settling in somewhere for a while suits us perfectly.

 As writers, our schedules are flexible and we can work from anywhere with a good WiFi connection (an absolute must - especially because we both do online teaching!).
 This allows us to have adventures while still tending to our work, opening us up for long stretches of housesitting.
 We've also really enjoyed our experiences and love feeling like we're at home while also exploring new areas.

 We have been doing housesits here in NYC to gain experience, and are looking forward with excitement to the upcoming sits we have already booked for the rest of 2018 and into next year.
-These include homes in France, the UK, and Switzerland.
+These include homes in France, the UK, Switzerland, and Turkey.

 Our favorite dog sitters in New York (who cared for our dog before he passed away) were amazing.
 They updated us daily with pictures, letting us know all was well so that we didn't have to worry while we were gone.
 We hope to bring that same level of trust and ease to you and your family.
 As pet parents, we know how important it is to feel like our animals are in good hands.
 Since both of us work from home, we'll be with your pets all day long - perfect for animals who need a little extra love and care.